mavryk-network/flexmasa/src/doc/daemons-upgrade.md

 ```

 The above command activates the `Ithaca` protocol, starts 2 nodes and 2
-bootstrap accounts; with a blocktime of 5 seconds.
-The test will propose the
+bootstrap accounts.
+The sandbox will run for 2×10⁶ blocks with a blocktime of 5
+seconds before killing all processes.

-protocol `Alpha` upgrade.
-The voting periods are set to 14 blocks.
-In addition,
+The test will propose the protocol `Alpha` upgrade.
+The voting periods are set
-two dummy protocols will be proposed at levels 3 and 5 within the proposal
+to 14 blocks.
+In addition, two dummy protocols will be proposed at levels 3 and
-period.
-Finally, a timestamp will be displayed with each message.
+5 within the proposal period.
+Finally, a timestamp will be displayed with each
+message.

 * The `daemons-upgrade` command shares many options with the `mini-network` command
 (see it's [documentation](./src/doc/mini-net.md)).